 - market access.

-It also underpins many aquatic animal health management decisions on issues such as regional biosecurity, translocation, and assessing on-farm disease risks.
+It also supports many aquatic animal health management decisions on issues such as regional biosecurity, translocation, and assessing on-farm disease risks.

 Australia’s national list of reportable diseases of aquatic animals provides a nationally agreed list of significant aquatic animal diseases that are reported on by state and territory governments to the Australian Government.
-The information is used to meet Australia’s international reporting requirements (e.g., to the World Organisation for Animal Health, WOAH) and to provide evidence of our disease-free status for many WOAH-listed diseases and other significant diseases.
+The information is used to meet Australia’s international reporting requirements (e.g., to the WOAH) and to provide evidence of our disease-free status for many WOAH-listed diseases and other significant diseases.

 For further information on Australia’s international reporting requirements and activities, see the International activities webpage.